nhall97/nhall97/README.md

 ### Hi there 👋

-I'm part of our CRM Engineering Team at Deutsche Bank - Corporate Bank Technology, focusing on client centric tech and digital solutions.

 I try and publish the occasional project here, or useful snippets or code.

 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/nathan97/)